Bilal815/metacaptives/content/pages/about-us.md

 Follow us on [Twitter](https://twitter.com/standblog) | [Facebook](https://facebook.com/standblog) | [Instagram](https://instagram.com/standblog)

-Thank you for being a part of the Stand Blog community!
+Thank you for being a part of the MetaCaptives community!